ShayHill/basic_colormath/README.md

 Lab color format is exciting because it can cover a larger colorspace than RGB.
 But don't get *too* excited yet.
 If you convert an RGB tuple to Lab *with no additional information*, then the result will—of course—*not* contain more information than the RGB tuple you converted from.
 Other parameters are necessary to get anything out of these elaborate formats.
 I don't know how to do that, and most likely neither do you, so why not drop all of that complexity?

 I've installed [python-colormath](https://github.com/gtaylor/python-colormath/tree/master) on a lot of projects.
 The library does many interesting things, but most of what I wanted was perceptual color distance.
-This requires Lab colors, which have more parameters than an RGB tuple provides. **Colormath didn't use those parameters**, so the result didn't require the elaborate classes and methods provided by Colormath.
+This requires Lab colors, which allow more parameters than R, G, and B. **Colormath didn't use those parameters**, so the result didn't require the elaborate classes and methods provided by Colormath.

 The color distance I provide here is DeltaE CIE 2000.
 Aside from (presumably) some specialized applications, this is the best of the multiple color distances provided by [python-colormath](https://github.com/gtaylor/python-colormath/tree/master).
 Tuples in, float out, and with a lot more speed.
 It doesn't use all of those expert parameters, **but neither did Colormath**.
 This is the same result you'll get from any of the online DeltaE calculators you're likely to find.